 Readers of this blog will note the number of times this problem has surfaced as a widespread concern, with drug makers and researchers routinely withholding evidence they don’t like, either because it flatly contradicts results they are spending millions of dollars promoting or, in the case of researchers, because releasing such data can feel awkwardly close to biting the hand that feeds—in this case, the “hand” that's paying for the research in the first place.

 Goldacre writes of his exasperation as a doctor implicated in such deception: “I did everything a doctor is supposed to do.
 I read all the papers, I critically appraised them, I understood them, I discussed them with the patient and we made a decision together, based on the evidence.
 In the published data, reboxetine was a safe and effective drug.
 In reality, it was no better than a sugar pill and, worse, it does more harm than good.
 As a doctor, I did something that, on the balance of all the evidence, harmed my patient, simply because unflattering data was left unpublished.”

 “Nobody broke any law in that situation,” he concludes; “reboxetine is still on the market and the system that allowed all this to happen is still in play, for all drugs, in all countries in the world.”

-Goldacre’s article is an excerpt from his forthcoming book Bad Pharma: How Drug Companies Mislead Doctors and Harm Patients, available next week in the UK from Fourth Estate/HarperCollins.
-As the U.S. imprint won’t be released until next January, I recommend reading all of the article here and looking for the book here.
+Goldacre’s article is an excerpt from his forthcoming book, Bad Pharma: How Drug Companies Mislead Doctors and Harm Patients, available shortly in the UK and U.S. from Fourth Estate/HarperCollins.
+I recommend looking for the book here.